Schaffen-Softw/Wizlan/README.md

 # Wizlan(1.0)

-> A smart lens which Creates, Scans & Reads Qrcodes; Reads Barcodes.
+>A smart lens which Creates, Scans & Reads Qrcodes; Reads Barcodes.

-> Translates words/sentences or phrases in "English" into more than 65+ languages.
+>Translates words/sentences or phrases in "English" into more than 65+ languages.

-> PDF Scanner and Converter
+>PDF scanner and converter.

-> Language Transalator including sppech-to-text-speech.
+>Language Transalator including sppech-to-text-speech.

-> Bill splitter
+>Bill splitter.

 In the 2nd update,